marzervou/WiDS/README.md

             - [Databricks access token](https://docs.databricks.com/dev-tools/api/latest/authentication.html) for production workspace
         - `GH_TOKEN`
             - GitHub [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

+**For the demo purposes all the above tokens can actually be the same token**

 ### STEP 2: Build the starting point for the demo